CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/Readme.txt

   The arguments to DataSimulation.py are as follows:

-  ParentDirectory: specify a directory that contains the LLSolver folder
+1st  ParentDirectory: specify a directory that contains the LLSolver folder 2nd  DateFolder: allows for different simulations run on different dates to be stored n different subdirectories (a.k.a. folders)
-  DateFolder: allows for different simulations run on different dates to be stored n different subdirectories (a.k.a. folders)
+3rd  TumorName: pick a tumor from which you choose the single cell data; the name of the input files should be ../data/<TumorName>_Integer_CNV.csv
-  TumorName: pick a tumor from which you choose the single cell data; the available data are from two tumors named GBM07 or GBM33 (GBM is short for glioblastoma multiforme)
+4th  tumor_number: choose how many tumor samples you want to simulate, in the main experiments in the manuscript, we chose 3, 6, or 9 samples
-  tumor_number: choose how many tumor samples you want to simulate, in the main experiments in the manuscript, we chose 3, 6, or 9 samples
+5th  alpha: the alpha parameter for the Dirichlet distribution, describe in the manuscript 6th  N: the number of simulated replicates (the manuscript uses N=40) 7th  Cap: True of False, whether or not to cap the copy numbers larger than 10 at 10 (this was set to True for all runs in the manuscript and must be set to True for the example data provided)

-  alpha: the alpha parameter for the Dirichlet distribution, describe in the manuscript
+Example calls to DataSimulation.py can be found in the scripts schwartzlab/test/runDataSimulationGBM07.sh schwartzlab/test/runDataSimulationGBM33.sh but those are for the observed data.
-  N: the number of simulated replicates (the manuscript uses N=40)
+If one wants to use the simulated data, simulated_GBM07_integer_CNV.csv or simulated_GBM07_integer_CNV.csv, then the third argument, TumorName, should be specified as simulated_GBM07 or simulated_GBM33 respectively.

-  Cap: True of False, whether or not to cap the copy numbers larger than 10 at 10 (this was set to True for all runs in the manuscript and must be set to True for the example data provided)
+To reuse the scripts runDataSimulationGBM07.sh and runDataSimulationGBM33.sh, the user must also replace the example full paths give, with other full paths that are suitable for the user's installation of this repository.

 After running DataSimulation.py the folder/subdirectory structure should be abstractly as follows:
 /some/path/to/the/ParentDirectory:
-                                  /data/single cell sequencing data
+                                  /data
                                   /LLSolver/DataSimulation.py
                                            /DecomposeSolver.py
                                            /....